-Over the past years, you may have seen the introduction of a lot of methods of payment, for example, PayPal.
+Over the past years, you may have seen the introduction of many payment methods, for example, PayPal.
 And buy now, pay later (BNPL) is among the most popular new payment methods.
-But do you know that retail’s worst nightmare is buy now, never pay later?
-Because an increasing number of customers rely on this method, the buy now pay later fraud rate has boosted.
+But do you know that retail’s worst nightmare is to buy now, never pay later?
+Because an increasing number of customers rely on this method, the buy now pay later fraud rate has been boosted.
 In the holiday season last year alone, more than 35% of people counted on Affirm and other BNPL financings to pay for the holiday presents.
 What should retailers know about BNPL and the related fraud?
 Check out this post for the answer.

 Buy Now, Pay Later definition

 Shoppers likely consider BNPL financing as an easy payment method.
 As for retailers, it may be super convenient, particularly businesses relying on ConnectPOS.
-This system gives online collection as well as a pick-up in physical stores for shoppers.
+This system gives online collection and a pick-up in physical stores for shoppers.
 The customers will be happy when exchanges and refunds are likewise accepted in offline shops.

 Signs of buy now pay later fraud